-- 1. Program fees are due in full for all completed courses - For partially completed courses, 50% of the course fee is due up to and including half-way point of the course.
-After the half-way point of the course, the fee will be prorated based on the length of time the participant is enrolled in the course. - 3.
-The fee for the projects will be prorated based on the credits earned in non-project courses by the participant at the time of withdrawal. - 4.
-There will be no refund of in-residence fees incurred. - 5.
-There will be no refund of advisor fees incurred for individual projects. - For refund calculation purposes the fee per course credit is calculated by the Finance Office.
+Program fees are due in full for all completed courses.

+For partially completed courses, 50% of the course fee is due up to and including half-way point of the course.
+After the half-way point of the course, the fee will be prorated based on the length of time the participant is enrolled in the course.

+The fee for the projects will be prorated based on the credits earned in non-project courses by the participant at the time of withdrawal.

+There will be no refund of in-residence fees incurred.

+There will be no refund of advisor fees incurred for individual projects.

+The amount allocated for the Global Business Project travel is non-refundable in the event that a participant leaves the program.

+For refund calculation purposes the fee per course credit is calculated by the Finance Office.
 The refund per course is adjusted according to the credit weight of the particular course taken.

-Students with a Queen's or Smith scholarship will be reviewed on a case-by-case basis.
-Please contact Queen's Smith School of Business directly for more information.
+Students with Queen's or Smith scholarships will be reviewed on a case-by-case basis.